tchin25/tchin25/README.md

 ### Hi there 👋

-I am a full-stack engineer focused mostly on JAM Stacking with Nuxt + Firebase, although I can do other stuff as well ;)
+I am a software engineer who mostly Jamstacks on Vue during his free time.

 Most of the projects shown here are web apps targeted to help language learning and productivity.